Is cosmetic dentistry the best way to go for me?

 While most dentists’ offices offer financing options – or work with third-party financing institutions – to help patients pay for complex procedures, you have to seriously consider your budget before signing up for cosmetic dentistry.
 Again, this is an area where having an honest and open conversation with your dentist can prove helpful.
 Very often, says Dr. Fondriest, a dentist can tailor a treatment plan to better suit a patient’s budgetary needs.
 The end result could take many forms.
 In some cases, your dentist may be able to offer treatment alternatives, such as composite bonding instead of porcelain veneers.
 In other cases, your dentist could develop a phased treatment plan in which each step of the plan is performed every few months so that you don’t have to cover the cost of the full treatment all at once.
 Again, having a realistic idea of what you can afford will result in a higher level of satisfaction with your new smile.

 Schedule a Cosmetic Consultation with Your Kildeer, IL Dentist

+We offer many of the most popular cosmetic dental procedures that conceal and correct a wide range of smile imperfections.
 To schedule a consultation and learn if cosmetic dentistry is right for you, contact us at (847) 234-0517.
 Dr. James Fondriest proudly offers general, cosmetic, and restorative dentistry services to patients from Lake Forest and the North Shore suburbs near Chicago, including Kildeer.